 Perhaps surprisingly, millennials responded more favorably to brand commitments supporting refugees specifically.
-Brands do not appear to be taking on more risk by supporting refugees than they do by supporting immigrants - as many successful companies including Nike, Google, and Facebook already do.
+Brands do not appear to be taking on more risk by supporting refugees than they do by supporting immigrants.

-WOULD YOU BE LESS OR MORE LIKELY TO BUY PRODUCTS FROM A BRAND OR COMPANY THAT HAD COMMITTED TO HIRE 500 IMMIGRANTS [INCLUDING REFUGEES] IN THE UNITED STATES?
+WOULD YOU BE LESS OR MORE LIKELY TO BUY PRODUCTS FROM A BRAND OF COMPANY THAT HAD COMMITTED TO HIRE 500 [IMMIGRANTS/IMMIGRANTS INCLUDING REFUGEES] IN THE UNITED STATES?